 “Who needs agents and publishers if authors can post their own work online so easily and reach readers directly?
 It’s going to put me out of business.”

 These particular panelists believed eBooks represented a threat to literary art and the sanctity of the traditional publishing business model.
-To them, the experience of reading an eBook was actually repellent and discomforting.
-Lower prices per eBook title cut into their margin of profit, and worst of all, they feared that the opportunities for self-publishing could eliminate their existence altogether.
-They were certain eBooks spelled the death of the book business, the oft-evaded Armageddon finally overwhelming us, the end of literature and reading as we know it.
+To them, the experience of reading an eBook was repellent and discomforting.
+Lower prices per eBook title cut to their margin of profit, and worst of all, they feared that the opportunities for self-publishing could eliminate their existence altogether.
+There were certain eBooks spelled the death of the book business, the oft-evaded Armageddon finally overwhelming us, the end of literature and reading as we know it.
+Maybe a data engineering consultant with his handy analytical tools can provide a better look into the minds of the various kinds of readers and their e-book reading experience!

 A woman sitting next to me leaned over and whispered, “If these big-time agents are right about eBooks and self-publishing destroying literature, I’m going to give up and shoot myself!”